-If your screen time has shot up over the past year, you’re certainly not alone — the average British home worker may have lost up to 80 hours of sleep since the pandemic began.
+If your screen time has shot up over the past year, you’re certainly not alone — the average British home worker may have lost over 85 hours of sleep since the pandemic began.

 According to calculations based on one study, it's estimated that blue light exposure can cost us up to 16 minutes of shuteye a night.
 As the boundaries between work life and home life blur, switching off has become more difficult than ever before.